NuclearPhoenixx/Lightmeter/README.md

 * Arbitrary time interval for measurements
 * FAT32 filesystem for uSD Card
 * Custom file name for the data log file(s)
 * Custom max file size.
 If the size limit is reached, the system will continue to log to another file appending a number to the new file name, e.g. "LOG1.TXT".
-This is used to not overflow the FAT32 file limit and to not crash any software because of a too big file
+This is used to not overflow the FAT32 file limit and to not crash any software because of too large files
 * LED feedback about the status (errors, ...)

 ## Comparison